 Microscopic haematuria (microhaematuria) is the presence of unseen but significantly high numbers of red blood cells in the urine.
 It is normal for urine to have very small amounts of blood (< 3 red blood cells per high power field).
-However if it exceeds 3 red cells, and remains high on repeat testing, it may indicate a significant problem in the urinary system.
+However if it exceeds 3 red cells, and remains high on repeat testing, it may indicate a kidney disease or some tumour growth in the urinary system.

 Many people have microhaematuria for many years and yet do not have kidney or urinary tract disease.
-In fact, many seem to be related to physical exercise or vigorous sports (called stress microhaematuria) or hypertension.
+In fact, many seem to be related to physical exercise or vigorous sports (stress microhaematuria) or hypertension.
 However, before concluding that such persistent microhaematuria is benign in nature, it is important to exclude any significant urological disease.
 In order of importance, they are:

 - tumours and cancers in kidney or bladder [Fig 1]

-- kidney parenchymal disease (glomerulonephritis)
+- kidney parenchymal disease (glomerulonephritis) [Fig 2]

-- urinary stones
+- urinary stones [Fig 3]

-- prostatic bleeding in men and
+- prostate inflammation (prostatitis) in men

-- urethral caruncle in women
+- urethra inflammation (urethritis) in women

 Microhaematuria can only be regarded as idiopathic after the following investigations have been done: